 4. Volunteer your time and your money

 For BHM, team up with a local nonprofit for a day of volunteering.
 Or spotlight different charities helping the community or related to your industry.
-If you’re in the tech sector, there are lots of nonprofits whose aim is to diversify tech through education and mentoring, such as Black Girls Code, Project Include, Code2040, and The Hidden Genius Project.
-If you’re in the e-commerce sector, you can encourage employees and customers to #BuyBlack by highlighting black-owned companies and creators.
+If you’re in the tech sector, there are tons of nonprofits with missions to diversify tech through education and mentoring, such as Black Girls Code, Project Include, Code2040, and The Hidden Genius Project.
+If you’re in the e-commerce sector, you can encourage your team members and customers to #BuyBlack by highlighting black-owned companies and creators.

 Companies can also sponsor team lunches at local black-owned restaurants or happy hours at black-owned bars.
-To help remote employees join in the celebration, companies can put together BHM gift bags, locally sourced from black-owned businesses.
+To help remote team members join in, companies can send out BHM gift bags, locally sourced from black-owned businesses.

-There are so many creative ways companies can donate their time and their money–from internship programs to employee-led fundraisers to helping kids with their homework.
-Find ones that resonate with your employees and promote them year-round.
+There are so many creative ways companies can donate their time and their money–from internship programs to employee-led fundraisers to creating communities like Meta Elevate, dedicated to investing in Black education, professional training, and Black-owned businesses.
+Find initiatives that resonate with your people and promote them year-round.

 Supporting diversity in the workplace 365 days a year

 Black History Month is a great time to celebrate diversity and promote Black voices in the workplace, but it doesn’t have to start and stop in February.
-Companies should focus throughout the year on creating inclusive workplaces and diverse programming.
+Companies should focus on creating inclusive workplaces and diverse programming year-round.
 This can include promoting Employee Resource Groups to foster inclusivity or encouraging other employee-led programming like book clubs or meetups centered around diversity issues.
-Wherever you start, be sure to keep employees involved and encourage them to take the lead.
+Wherever you start, be sure to keep people involved and encourage them to take the lead.